Kotlin/KEEP/proposals/references-to-java-synthetic-properties.md

 ```
 That functionality was never widely advertised, and was only available under a feature flag.
 It also wasn't properly documented add covered with tests.
-Nonetheless, it was enabled by default in `.gradle.kts`.
+Nonetheless, it was enabled by default in `.gradle.kts` (see [KT-35933](https://youtrack.jetbrains.com/issue/KT-35933)).
+Until recently, it didn't work in K2 (see [KT-54770](https://youtrack.jetbrains.com/issue/KT-54770)); the issue has been
+solved in our prototype.

 Our review of the implementation added in 1.3.70 uncovered a number of issues:
-- Synthetic Java properties weren't included in `KClass.members`
+- Synthetic Java properties weren't included in `KClass.members`.
 - Most of the features provided by `kotlin-reflect`, such as `KProperty::visibility` worked incorrectly.
-- The property reference syntax worked differently for boolean and other properties.
+- The compiler didn't report resolution ambiguity when it occurred.

 We are going to consider the found issues and possible ways of solving them below.